Frobeniusnorm/adt-interpreter/README.md

 defined in that file.

 ## Usage
-Pass the file name on the command line as an argument.
-There are not Options yet.
+Download the precompiled binary (or build by yourself) and pass the to-evaluate adt file name on the command line as an argument.
+There are no options yet.

 ## Build
 You need the JDK 8 or higher, the Scala Compiler Version 3 and sbt.
 Then just clone the project and execute `sbt run` to build and run it.